-The Company currently grants equity awards under the Equity Incentive Plan for the benefit of the officers, directors, employees and consultants of the Company or any subsidiary company.
+The Company currently grants equity awards under the Company's equity incentive plan (the "Equity Incentive Plan") for the benefit of the officers, directors, employees and consultants of the Company or any subsidiary company.
 The purpose of the Equity Incentive Plan is to attract, retain and motivate eligible persons and to align the interests of such persons with those of the Company's shareholders through the incentive inherent in share ownership and by providing them an opportunity to participate in the Company's future performance through awards of options and bonus shares.